typicode/husky/README.md

 > Modern native Git hooks made easy

+Husky enables you to keep your git hooks version controlled along with your code.

-Husky improves your commits and more 🐶 *woof!*
+🐶 *woof!*

 # Install